magento/devdocs/src/cloud/configure/setup-cron-jobs.md

 ## Disable cron jobs

 In some cases you might want to manually disable cron jobs before you complete maintenance tasks like reindexing or cleaning the cache to prevent performance issues.
-You can use the ece-tools CLI command `cron:disable` to disable all Magento cron jobs and stop any active cron processes.
+You can use the {{site.data.var.ct}} CLI command `cron:disable` to disable all Magento cron jobs and stop any active cron processes.

 {:.procedure}
 To disable cron jobs: